msandholz/Fermentation-Control-System/README.md

 ## ToDo: Next Release (0.84):
 - Check calculation of character positioning in line 938
-- Implement an interval for heat/cool-switching every x seconds
+- Implement delay to switch off the compressor (configurable in seconds)

 ## Release 0.83
 - Solve bug in line 140